Select Page

 The camp was designed to resemble a small fortress and evolved over time with various sections, each fulfilling a specific function:

-- Death Barracks: Where many prisoners were held before execution.
+Death Barracks: Where many prisoners were confined until they were taken for execution.

-- Tower A: The main entrance gate with a watchtower where guards had a clear view of the entire camp.
+Tower A: The main entrance with a watch-tower to houses guards who seemed to have vantage view of all the camp.

 Visiting Sachsenhausen Today